Vintage Style: How To Make Your Old Home Look Fresh And Timeless

 The hallmark of a modern home is clean-edged surfaces.
 A vintage home should be comfortable and inviting.
 Think about fabrics that will soften the edges and evoke your chosen period.
 Fluffy white rugs will give your sixties home a fun touch, while handmade quilts add warmth to farmhouse decor.
 Slipcovers are a hallmark of country and seaside cottage styles, so look for them in white cotton, denim, or vintage fabrics.

 Don’t forget the essential accessory.
 A front door in your chosen style will anchor the whole look of your home and make a powerful first impression.
-One of the top reasons to get new doors is because it is an investment that will repay you through the years with the chosen style.
+New doors are a good investment because they will repay you over time with the chosen style.

 Let Light In

 In earlier times, wide-open windows were used to cool, ventilate, and let light in.
-You can get windows that mimic the look of different eras and get a truly authentic look to your home.
-Places like RWC Windows, Doors & More can help you select from different styles that look like they come from your chosen era.
+You can get windows that mimic the look of different eras and get a truly authentic look for your home.
+Places like RWC Windows, Doors & More can help you select from different styles that look like they came from your chosen era.

 Styling your vintage house doesn’t require a complete overhaul, just a few small touches.
 Get the basics in place and have fun hunting for your furniture and accessories.
 Scour flea markets, yard sales, and online stores.
 It’s a chance to let your creativity out to play.
 The result will be a house you’ll be proud to call home.